lmarena/lmarena.github.io/_posts/2025-03-5-freshness.md

 ## How do we measure prompt duplicates?

 Prompt duplicates are measured by the cosine similarity of the text embeddings (OpenAI's text-embedding-3-small).
 If the similarity between the embeddings of prompt a and prompt b are greater than or equal to 0.7, we consider it a duplicate.
 This threshold is set by manually looking through examples to determine when two prompts are asking the same thing.
-A random sample of prompt pairs with their similarities are provided on our hugging face.
+A random sample of prompt pairs with their similarities are provided on our [Hugging Face](https://huggingface.co/lmarena-ai).

 Given a prompt at submitted at time $$t$$, we examine the following:

-- Nearest neighbor with all prompts submitted before time $$t$$
+- The largest similarity between the prompt submitted at time $$t$$ and any prompt submitted before time $$t$$
-- Nearest neighbor with all prompts submitted at least a day before $$t$$
+- The largest similarity between the prompt submitted at time $$t$$ and any prompt submitted at least one day before time $$t$$
-- Nearest neighbor with all prompts submitted at least a week before $$t$$
+- The largest similarity between the prompt submitted at time $$t$$ and any prompt submitted at least one week before time $$t$$
-- Nearest neighbor with all prompts from existing datasets (contamination)
+- The largest similarity between the prompt submitted at time $$t$$ and any prompt from an existing dataset (contamination analysis)

 ## How many duplicate prompts are there?